APEX-JHOSEF-CARDICH-PALMA/java-stock-system/README.md

 ---
  ## About

-  -  This project is being developed by [Jhosef A. Cardich Palma](https://www.linkedin.com/in/jhosef-anderson-cardich-palma-74765788/).
-This is a project developed in JAVA.
-The goal is the deployment of the application in a EC2 (AWS Instance) to serve any client all the operations available in a store inventory.
+  -  This is a JAVA project developed in JAVA developed by [Jhosef A. Cardich Palma](https://www.linkedin.com/in/jhosef-anderson-cardich-palma-74765788/).

  ---
 ## Arquitectura